64/cpp-faq/content/faq/member-initializer-list.md

 ## The Right Way: Using a Member Initializer List

-To initialize our members, we should isntaed use a member initializer list and leave the constructor body empty:
+To initialize our members, we should instead use a member initializer list and leave the constructor body empty:
 ```cpp
 struct const_point {
     const int x, y;